Deprecation Notes

 Terraform properties in AWS & GCP Onboard

-If you onboarded your GCP accounts before Selective Cloud Account Onboarding was introduced, your Terraform configuration may include management_group_ids
+If you onboarded your GCP accounts before Selective Cloud Account Onboarding was introduced, your Terraform configuration may include management_group_ids.
+Contact your Sysdig support representative for guidance on transitioning to include_folders and exclude_folders.

 Sept 30, 2025